kastelliitti/satellite-chassis/README.md

 # satellite-chassis
-Fusion 360 (.f3d) files for the chassis.
+Fusion 360 Archive files (.f3z) for the satellite chassis.
 Design is made for 3D-printing.

+The design is not final until further notice.